Sergix/arm-microprocessor-simulator/README.md

 To specify the amount of simulated RAM, simply pass in the `--mem <memory_size>` option: `armsim.exe --mem 33768 elf_file.bin`

+#### Debugging Controls

+Once a binary is loaded, you can use the **Run** button in the toolbar to begin executing the application.
+The binary will run on a separate thread and continue until:
+1. A HLT (0x0) instruction is reached
+2. The **Stop** button is pressed
+3. A breakpoint is hit

+You can also use the **Step** button to step to the next instruction.

+Using the **Add Breakpoint** function, you can manually add a breakpoint at a given address.

+Press **Reset** to reset the display, memory, and registers, but keep all breakpoints intact.

+#### Hotkeys

+1. Load File: Ctrl-O
+2. Run: F5
+3. Single-step: F10
+4. Stop execution: Ctrl-Q
+5. Reset: Ctrl-R
+6. Toggle Breakpoint: Ctrl-B

+#### Memory Panel

+In the memory panel, you can enter a hex address in the *Address* input and press **GO** to navigate to that address in the table.

+#### Flags Panel

+When one of the NZCV flags is active, the flag's icon will be green.

 ## Bug Report

 - Most ELF headers are currently not validated in the program except for the magic number, so they will cause errors in the console but the exceptions are caught.
+- Loading the memory grid in the display causes the app to hang since it's currently a very large computation.
+Working on a new implementation that uses WebSocket IPC.
+- Panels are not resized when the window's height changes, only the width

 ## [Project Journal](CHANGELOG.md)